 - SSRI Antidepressants

-- Some linked to irregular heartbeat and birth defects of the heart in babies whose mothers took SSRIs while pregnant
+- Some agents are linked to irregular heartbeat and birth defects of the heart in babies whose mothers took SSRIs while pregnant

 - Tasigna (nilotinib)